aviralksingh9/copy-token-bookmarklet/readme.md

 - No data is sent anywhere
 - No tracking
+- No external requests
-- No storage of tokens
+- No storage of browsing data
+- No persistent background execution
 - Runs entirely in your browser
-- Uses Clipboard API locally

-Use only in environments you trust.
+- Executes only when clicked

+Signal does not collect or transmit any information.

 ---